krishnasannidhi/ReactNavigation/README.md

 we can also pass initial params to the screen using initialParams prop. if we didn't specify any params when navigating to the screen, the initialParams will be used.

+# Header config
+by using navigation.setOptions method we can update the options configuration for the active screen from the mounted screen component itself.

+3 key properties to use customizing the style of the header
+    * headerStyle: a style object that will be applied to the View that wraps the header.
+    * headerTintColor:  the back button and title both use this property as their color.
+    * headerTitleStyle: if we want to customize the fontFamily, fontWeight and other Text style properties for the title.

+using screenOptions prop on stackNavigator will apply the configuration to all the screens which belongs to that navigator.